 Ladies and gentlemen, I give you . . . the brick:

 Not much to look at, is it?
-A block of clay, sand, and lime.
-Ah, but if you clone that block by the thousands, mix up a big batch of mortar, and stir in some artistry by an architect and some skill by masons, then you get details of buildings such as these (the “baby” in the bunch is eighty-nine years old):
+A five-pound block of clay, sand, and lime.
+Ah, but if you clone that block by the thousands, mix up a big batch of mortar, and stir in some artistry by an architect and some skill by masons, then you get details of buildings such as these (all at least ninety years old):

 Commercial building (1909) of pasta pioneer Louis Bicocchi on Jennings Avenue.